ravecrocker/LoE-PrivateServer/README.md

 - disconnect : Kick the player with the message "Connection closed by the server admin".
 Does not ban.
 - load scene : Loads a scene (PonyVille, Cloudsdale, ...) and teleport to it's spawn.
 See the list of scenes below.
 - getPos : Get the position (x, y, z) of the player.
 Often used with "move x y z".
+- getRot : Get the rotation (x, y, z, w) of the player.
 - move x y z : Instantly teleport the player to the given position.
 Not a spell.
 You just move.
 - setStat statId value : Set the given stat (health, mana, ..) to the given value.
 - setMaxStat statId value : Set the max of the given stat (health, mana, ..) to the given value.